-New protocols for how courts and tribunals will operate during various COVID-19 Alert Levels are available on the Courts of NZ website.
+Protocols for how specific courts will operate during COVID-19 Alert Levels are on the Courts of New Zealand website(external link).

 People who are currently held in managed isolation or quarantine and wish to access the District Court in person need to apply for permission from a judge.

-Lawyers and Community Law Centres can provide legal advice during COVID-19 Alert Level 1.
-They will do this following public health measures.
+Lawyers and Community Law Centres can provide legal advice during COVID-19 restrictions while observing public health measures.
 Visit Legal Aid Lawyers and New Zealand Law Society to find a list of lawyers.